Little City: Plot

-With Nina and Adam's relationship over, Kevin tells Nina that their relationship wasn't just sex and that he's in love with her.
-Nina, knowing Kevin's past indiscretions of dumping women after he sleeps with them and loses interest, doesn't believe his declaration and tells him she doesn't want to see him again.
+With Nina and Adam's relationship over, Kevin tells Nina that their relationship was not only sex and that he's in love with her.
+Nina, knowing Kevin's past indiscretions of dumping women after he sleeps with them and loses interest, does not believe his declaration and tells him she does not want to see him again.
 Meanwhile, Adam and Rebecca are happy until Kate calls him and tells him she wants to get back together and wants him to father a child.
 He is initially angry with Kate, telling her that her timing is way off and he is now seeing someone else.
 After thinking it over, he regretfully breaks up with Rebecca to get back with Kate.
 Hurt, Rebecca tells Adam that she is the one that broke Kate and Anne up when Kate caught the two in bed, saying she supposes Adam leaving her makes her and Kate "even".
 She also tells Adam not to call her when Kate inevitably breaks his heart again.

 Kate tries to settle into the rekindled relationship with Adam, but after realizing that she is more attracted to women, she breaks up with him again.
 However, instead of diving into another relationship, Kate has decided to stay single for now and try to get to know herself.
-Nina turns up pregnant, but doesn't know if the baby is Kevin's or Adam's because she slept with both of them in the same night.
+Nina turns up pregnant, but does not know if the baby is Kevin's or Adam's because she slept with both of them in the same night.
 Kevin still professes his love for Nina, but she is still suspect of his true feelings.
 Adam finds out she is pregnant, but with the three of them not knowing whose child it is, everything is put on hold.
 Adam finally goes to Nina's place to have it out with her over who is the father of her baby.
 He finds Nina and Kevin there together, telling Adam that they have decided to get married.
 Adam is angry but acquiesces, seeing that Kevin really loves Nina.
-Nina tells both of them she doesn't want to know who the biological father of her child is and tells Adam that she and Kevin are going to raise the child.
-Rebecca, hearing about everything that happened from Kevin, and knowing that Adam won't call her, goes to see him, and the two resume their relationship.
+Nina tells both of them she does not want to know who the biological father of her child is and tells Adam that she and Kevin are going to raise the child.
+Rebecca, hearing about everything that happened from Kevin, and knowing that Adam would not call her, goes to see him, and the two resume their relationship.